tdkhoa86/assignment-20171129/README.md

 # Assignment

-## assumption this webserver will be built & deployed on CentOS 7
+Scope
-# run on localhost only with docker swarm single node
+Assume web server will be built & deployed on CentOS 7 Docker swarm on single node

 ## Ansible installation